anaelleltd/kusamawatch/README.md

 <b>A VueJS Dashboard for monitoring all things PLO-related.</b>

 UI is based on Tim Creative's White Dashboard Vue repository.
-This is a working DApp that connects to the Kusama blockchain via api/rpc calls and also uses JSON data for statistics.
+This is a working DApp that connects to the Kusama blockchain via api/rpc and also uses JSON data for statistics.
-Still work in progress.

 To install node modules: